bhisaac/5eFP/5eFP-SRD-V0.1.md

 ---

+# Feats
+A feat represents a talent or an area of expertise that gives a character special capabilities.
+It embodies training, experience, and abilities beyond what a class provides.

+At certain levels, your class gives you the Ability Score Improvement feature.
+Using the optional feats rule, you can forgo taking that feature to take a feat of your choice instead.
+You can take each feat only once, unless the feat’s description says otherwise.

+You must meet any prerequisite specified in a feat to take that feat.
+If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
+For example, the Grappler feat requires you to have a Strength of 13 or higher.
+If your Strength is reduced below 13 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your Strength is restored.

+## Armor Training: Heavy (Plate)
+_Prerequisite: Medium Armor Training_

+You gain proficiency in heavy armor and shields.
+If you already had proficiency in heavy armor, you instead gain the following benefit:
+- A the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1*.

+## Armor Training: Medium (Chain)
+_Prerequisite: Medium Armor Training_

+You gain proficiency in medium armor and shields.
+If you already had proficiency in medium armor, you instead gain the following benefit:
+- Medium armor no longer imposes disadvantage on performance checks.

+## Armor Training: Light (Leather)
+You gain proficiency in light armor.
+If you already had proficiency in light armor, you instead gain the following benefit:
+- (something).

+## Grappler
+_Prerequisite: STR +1 or higher_

+You’ve developed the skills necessary to hold your own in close-­‐‑quarters grappling.
+You gain the following benefits:
+• You have advantage on attack rolls against a creature you are grappling.
+• You can use your action to try to pin a creature grappled by you.
+To do so, make another grapple check.
+If you succeed, you and the creature are both restrained until the grapple ends.

+---

 # Making An Attack
 ## Two-Weapon Fighting (needs playtesting)
 ~~When	you	take	the	Attack	action	and	attack	with	a	light	melee	weapon	that	you’re	holding	in	one	hand,	you	can	use	a	bonus	action	to	attack	with	a	different light melee	weapon	that	you’re	holding	in	the	other	hand.
 You	don’t	add	your	ability	modifier	to	the	damage	of	the	bonus	attack,	unless	that	modifier	is	negative.~~